hotwired-laravel/turbo-laravel-site/source/_bootcamp/broadcasting.md

 Instead of conditionally rendering the dropdown in the server side, let's switch to always rendering them and hide it from our users with a sprinkle of JavaScript instead.

-First, let's update our `layouts.partials.current-identity` partial to include a few things about the currently authenticated user when there's one:
+First, let's create the `resources/views/layouts/identity.blade.php` partial to include a few things about the currently authenticated user when there's one:

 <x-fenced-code file="resources/views/partials/identity.blade.php" copy>